15 Cruel and harmful animal attractions to avoid when traveling

 In this post, I will share 15 cruel and harmful animal attractions that you better should avoid.

 Camels are used as tourist attractions in many countries.
 Either you can take pictures with them or take a ride through a dessert.
 Most of the camels that I have seen, were treated badly and looked not healthy.
 When camels do spit or scream, they are nervous or afraid.

 If you ever plan to ride a camel, choose a local farmer, who treats his camels well and who only provide private tours.
 Don’t ride a camel in touristic places.
 Often these camels are treated bad and you will just contribute to harm them even more.

 Cage diving with sharks

-This is a harmful animal tourist attraction most people don’t think about, but I see it as an unnatural and harmful experience.
-The sharks will be lured to the cage by chum and this will disrupt the sharks’ natural behaviour and feeding patterns.
+This is one of the most harmful animal attractions most people don’t think about, but I see it as an unnatural and harmful experience.
+The sharks will be lured to the cage by chum and this will disrupt the sharks’ natural behavior and feeding patterns.
 Environmentalists even state that cage diving with sharks might increase in human shark attacks.
 I don’t want to take the risk, and rather observe them naturally.

 Riding or posing with elephants

 Elephants are known as sensitive creatures and family orientated animals.
 They are wild animals and should not be kept in captivity.
 Usually they are tied up and tortured for days until their spirits break.
 Please do not ride on elephants or pose with them.